15 Epic Things to do in Cape Tribulation for First-Time Visitors

 - Safari Lodge (from $94): The Safari Lodge consists of King rooms with private bathrooms and eco huts with shared facilities.
-There are also dorm rooms if you are travelling on a budge.
+There are also dorm rooms if you are traveling on a budget.
 The property has a swimming pool and the Turtle Rock Cafe and Bar for dining.
-The Lodge is a 10 minute walk from Myall Beach.
+The Lodge is a 10-minute walk from Myall Beach.

 - Cape Trib Beach House (from $145 per night): Choose from comfortable family cabins or romantic cottages for two on this seven-acre rainforest property.
 Cape Trib Beach House has the only absolute beachfront accommodation (without an obstructed view) in Cape Tribulation.

 Wildwood – Set in a tropical fruit orchid and with over 800 trees these one-bedroom chalets are a little over 1km from Myall Beach.
 There is a creek on the property and it backs right onto the rainforest where you can enjoy an hour-long walk.
 There is a communal kitchen and firepits to enjoy.
 If you don’t feel like cooking it’s only 800m to Whet (mentioned above).

 Daintree Ecolodge – If you are visiting Cape Trib as part of a special occasion trip this is the place to stay.
 Think honeymoon, anniversary or birthday treat.
 If you want luxury this is the best choice in the area.
 Thing a freestanding bathtub on the balcony, an onsite spa, and beautiful treehouse-style villas.